MattSegal/devblog/content/simple-django-deployment-2.md

-Title: Simple Django Deployments part two: local setup
+Title: Simple django deployment part two: local setup
 Description: How to make sure Django is working before you deploy it
 Slug: simple-django-deployment-2
 Date: 2020-04-19 14:00
 Category: Django

-# Prepare and test Django locally

 We've got our server set up and ready to host our Django app, now let's focus on preparing our app for deployment.
 The goal of this section is to set up and test as much of the stuff that we'll be using in production.